lzrscg/gospel/README.md

 Certain code bases such as websites are easily copyable in the first place and need not be kept private under almost any circumstances.
 AS a last resort, intellectual property can help protect the codebase from bad actors.

-### Are there any examples of companies open sourcing security-sensitive code?
+### Aren't there security concerns surrounding open sourcing backend code?
+If done imporperly, yes.
+However, there are many examples of backend code being successfully open sourced.
 1. Signal has open sourced their server implementation
-2. Mullvad has opened source a ton of code, including backend infrastructure code
+2. Mullvad has opene sourced many codebasess, including backend infrastructure code
 3. Wordpress is open source.
 Many businesses run the same open source code with minimal modifications (and most modifications are not security enhancements).